COLI: A Hierarchical Efficient Compressor for Large Images: Introduction

 Traditional image compression algorithms, while mature and computationally efficient, often struggle to preserve fine-grained details and adapt to diverse image characteristics, especially under high compression demands.
 To address these limitations, learning-based approaches have been introduced, leveraging data-driven priors to better capture complex spatial and semantic structures.
 With the rise of deep learning, the field of image compression has undergone a paradigm shift.
 Neural network-based methods, \textit{i.e.}, convolutional autoencoders \cite{balle2018variational}, generative models \cite{mentzer2020high}, and attention-based architectures, enable the learning of compact hierarchical representations directly from data.
 These data-driven approaches have demonstrated impressive gains in perceptual quality and coding efficiency.
 However, they come with intrinsic limitations: these models often exhibit poor generalization to unseen resolutions or domains, and typically suffer from scalability issues when applied to extremely large images.
 For the latter issue, many convolutional neural network (CNN)-based solutions rely on patch-wise encoding or full-image processing with fixed-size architectures, both of which limit their practicality for high-resolution inputs such as $12,000\times12,000$ images.

 In response to these challenges, a novel line of research has explored the use of Implicit Neural Representations (INRs), which encode images or videos as continuous functions rather than discrete pixels.
-These models learn a neural mapping from spatial coordinates to RGB values, expressed as \( [f_\theta^r(x, y),f_\theta^g(x, y), f_\theta^b(x, y)] \rightarrow [p_r,p_g,p_b] \), where the network parameters encode the signal content \cite{sitzmann2020implicit, tancik2020fourier}.
+These models learn a neural mapping from spatial coordinates to RGB values, expressed as \( [f_\theta^r(x, y),f_\theta^g(x, y), f_\theta^b(x, y)] \rightarrow [p_r,p_g,p_b] \), where the network parameters encode the signal \cite{sitzmann2020implicit, tancik2020fourier}.
 This allows for resolution-agnostic storage and continuous reconstruction, with no generalization issue.
 Prominent INR models, such as SIREN \cite{sitzmann2020implicit}, NeRF \cite{mildenhall2020nerf}, and Neural Representations for Videos (NeRV) \cite{chen2021nerv} have demonstrated strong representational capabilities with a compact form, which hold great potential as compressors.
-Particularly, the NeRV encoder produces a compact neural representation of the image.
+Recent NeRV-style codecs have been widely used for frame-wise representation and compression in videos, mapping frame indices to full frames as a standard INR paradigm \cite{zhao2025treenerv}.
 Though originally designed for videos, NeRV’s architectural design makes it a compelling option for static image compression.
+In addition to these architectures, recent INR-based compression methods such as the Coordinate-based Image Network (COIN) \cite{dupont2021coin} and its extension COIN++ \cite{dupont2022coinpp} were also proposed for static images.
+COIN fits a lightweight coordinate MLP to an image and stores its quantized parameters as the compressed representation, while COIN++ further introduces learned low-bit modulations to reduce storage cost.
+These approaches essentially leverage model compression techniques to improve the quality of image compression, with the INR as a bridge, which becomes a common practice in INR-based compression.